rticommunity/rticonnextdds-connector/README.md

 When that is done, cd into your node_modules directory and have a look to the [examples/nodejs/README.md](examples/nodejs/README.md)
 ### Getting started with python
-Be sure you have python (<3).
+Be sure you have python.
 Then clone this repo:

 ``` bash
 $ git clone https://github.com/rticommunity/rticonnextdds-connector.git